-- 2.4.1 In the event that a level crossing inspection identifies a defect or a non-compliance Network Rail staff will work together to complete any repair works required to bring the level crossing back up to a safe standard. - 2.4.2 In the event of reported incidents it may be necessary to caution or stop trains, which has an impact on performance and reliability. - 2.4.3 When certain track maintenance operations are performed, it is necessary to arrange a temporary closure of the level crossing.
-Diversion to grade-separated routes eliminates many of the occasions when temporary closure is required. - 2.4.4 In addition to the asset inspections, the Level Crossings Managers have to carry out risk assessments. - 2.4.5 There are a number of level crossings where Network Rail has eliminated the risk by closing them temporarily due to the crossing having non-compliant sighting, or because the furniture at the level crossing does not allow safe ascent and descent of the embankment or cutting necessary to reach the crossing. - 2.4.6 Within the Cambridgeshire Order there are 2 level crossings that are temporarily closed.
-In all cases Network Rail is seeking to extend the closures until such time that the level crossings can be closed through powers granted as part of the Order. - 2.4.7 Network Rail has a statutory duty, as outlined in the proof of Mark Brunnen, to run an efficient railway.
+- any repair works required to bring the level crossing back up to a safe standard. - 2.4.2 In the event of reported incidents it may be necessary to caution or stop trains, which has an impact on performance and reliability. - 2.4.3 When certain track maintenance operations are performed, it is necessary to arrange a temporary closure of the level crossing.
+Diversion to grade-separated routes eliminates many of the occasions when temporary closure is required. - 2.4.4 In addition to the asset inspections, the Level Crossings Managers have to carry out risk assessments. - 2.4.5 There are a number of level crossings where Network Rail has eliminated the risk by closing them temporarily due to the crossing having non-compliant sighting, or because the furniture at the level crossing does not allow safe ascent and descent of the embankment or cutting necessary to reach the crossing. - 2.4.6 Within the Essex Order there are 4 level crossings that are temporarily closed.
+In all cases Network Rail is seeking to extend the closures until such time that the level crossings can be closed through powers granted as part of the Order.
+In the case of E09 Elephant, E56 Abbotts and E30 Ferry level crossings an integrated MSL would be required to provide suitable warning to users at a cost of £452,000 per crossing, based on the CP6 cost model (NR26). - 2.4.7 If a level crossing has insufficient sighting, Network Rail may consider implementation of a temporary speed restriction (TSR).
+Within the Essex Order there is a TSR in place at Pagets level crossing on the Down line, which has added an additional 40 seconds in journey times for passengers travelling in that direction. - 2.4.8 Network Rail has a statutory duty, as outlined in the proof of Mark Brunnen, to run an efficient railway.
 Level crossings are a significant risk to timetable resilience, where any asset failures or incidents can lead to train delays.
 Only by removing these interface points through the rationalisation of the level crossing network can we entirely remove this risk to the efficient and effective timetabled service.